School of Social Work, Care and Community

 Stanley N, Miller P, Richardson Foster H and Thomson G (2011) ‘Children’s Experiences of Domestic Violence: Developing an Integrated Response from Police and Child Protection Services’.
 Journal of Interpersonal Violence 26: 2372 – 2391

 Safe Lives/ Women’s Aid Roadmap evaluation of domestic violence services, funded by Big Lottery Fund, with Professor Nicky Stanley (PI), Dr Christine Barter, Dr Khatidja Chantler and Dr Kelly Bracewell.

-Association of Child Protection Professionals (formerly BASPCAN) – trustee, chair of membership and communications sub committee.
+Association of Child Protection Professionals - Trustee and member

 Supervision of PhD students